The Death of Pay Market Rate Thinking

 Why benchmarking alone is intellectually lazy and strategically dangerous

-Pay Market-rate thinking persists because it provides leaders with a means to avoid judgment.
-It wraps indecision in the language of objectivity.
-It replaces design with mimicry.
-And it gives organizations the comforting illusion that they are being fair simply because they are being consistent with the market.
+Pay-market-rate thinking persists because it lets leaders avoid judgement.
+It wraps indecision in the language of objectivity, replaces design with mimicry, and offers the comforting sense that an organisation is being fair simply because it is being consistent with everyone else.

-When you outsource that architecture to external averages, you don’t get fairness, you get drift.
-You get politics and a system that rewards tenure, noise, and negotiation skill rather than capability, contribution, and complexity.
+You get drift: a system that quietly rewards tenure, noise, and negotiating skill rather than capability, contribution, and the complexity of the work.

 Benchmarking was never a strategy.
 It was a way to avoid having one.